ibm-cloud-docs/vmwaresolutions/archiref/opsprocs/opsprocs-responsibilities.md

 {{site.data.keyword.attribute-definition-list}}

-# Responsibilities for day 2 operations
+# Responsibilities for Day 2 operations
 {: #opsprocs-responsibilities}

-Review the two key principles for day 2 operations.
+Review the two key principles for Day 2 operations.

 * Your VMware vCenter Server® instance is not actively monitored by {{site.data.keyword.IBM}}.
 After deployment, use existing tools, use a managed service.
 Examples of a manged service include IBM Integrated Managed Infrastructure, a third-party managed service, or implement a self-managed monitoring solution as described in [Operations management introduction](/docs/vmwaresolutions?topic=vmwaresolutions-opsmgmt-intro).
 * IBM Support does not enter the VMware® management layer under normal operations without a client–written support ticket.
 You must raise a support ticket to engage support from IBM.
 For more information, see [Contacting IBM support](/docs/vmwaresolutions?topic=vmwaresolutions-trbl_support).
 You must actively manage the ticket must be actively to ensure that you provide the requested information that is required by IBM in a timely manor.
 For more information, see [Managing your support cases](/docs/get-support?topic=get-support-managing-support-cases) and [Escalating support cases](/docs/get-support?topic=get-support-escalation).